ali1845/pythonNotes/Linked_lists_theory_&_py_impl.md

   - Just like lists/arrays Linear data structure;

-    - elements are arranged in sequential manner and each element is connected to its previous and next element.
+    - elements are arranged sequentially and each element is connected to its previous and next element.

-  - Elements in linked lists are not stored in contiguous location, unlike lists.
+  - Elements in linked lists are not stored in a contiguous location, unlike lists.

-  - Instead elements in the linked list are linked using a pointer.
+  - Instead, elements in the linked list are linked using a pointer.

 ##### Limitations with Lists

-  - Size of array is fixed.
+  - Size of the array is fixed.

-      - Upeer limit of the element has to be specified in lists.
+      - Upper limit of the element has to be specified in lists.

   - Memory allocated is equal to the upper limit.

-  - Insertion and deletion is expensive in the list.
+  - Insertion and deletion are expensive in the list.

-    - In order to insert a new element in the list, elements in the list have to be shifted to create a room for the new element.
+    - To insert a new element in the list, elements in the list have to be shifted to create a room for the new element.
     - And to delete an element from the list everything has to be shifted back.

 ##### Linked list advantages